Emergent BioSolutions (EBS) Set to Announce Quarterly Earnings on Thursday

-Emergent BioSolutions (NYSE:EBS) will be announcing its earnings results after the market closes on Thursday, February 24th.
+Emergent BioSolutions (NYSE:EBS) will be issuing its quarterly earnings data after the market closes on Thursday, February 24th.
 Analysts expect the company to announce earnings of $3.97 per share for the quarter.
-Investors that wish to register for the company’s conference call can do so using this link.
+Parties interested in participating in the company’s conference call can do so using this link.

-Several analysts recently commented on EBS shares.
-Cantor Fitzgerald boosted their price target on Emergent BioSolutions from $50.00 to $55.00 in a research report on Thursday, January 20th.
-Chardan Capital dropped their target price on Emergent BioSolutions from $92.00 to $75.00 and set a “buy” rating for the company in a report on Wednesday, November 10th.
-Zacks Investment Research cut Emergent BioSolutions from a “hold” rating to a “strong sell” rating and set a $40.00 target price for the company. in a report on Monday, January 10th.
-Finally, Benchmark upgraded Emergent BioSolutions from a “hold” rating to a “buy” rating and set a $77.00 target price for the company in a report on Thursday, January 20th.
-One investment analyst has rated the stock with a sell rating, one has issued a hold rating and three have issued a buy rating to the company.
-According to MarketBeat.com, the company currently has an average rating of “Hold” and an average price target of $70.17.
+A number of research analysts recently issued reports on EBS shares.
+Zacks Investment Research raised shares of Emergent BioSolutions from a “strong sell” rating to a “hold” rating and set a $45.00 price target for the company in a research report on Friday, February 18th.
+Benchmark raised shares of Emergent BioSolutions from a “hold” rating to a “buy” rating and set a $77.00 price target for the company in a research report on Thursday, January 20th.
+Cantor Fitzgerald lifted their target price on shares of Emergent BioSolutions from $50.00 to $55.00 in a report on Thursday, January 20th.
+Finally, Chardan Capital decreased their target price on shares of Emergent BioSolutions from $92.00 to $75.00 and set a “buy” rating for the company in a report on Wednesday, November 10th.
+Two equities research analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
+Based on data from MarketBeat, the stock presently has a consensus rating of “Buy” and a consensus target price of $71.00.

 Emergent BioSolutions Inc engages in the development, manufacture, and commercialization of medical countermeasures.
 It offers specialty products for civilian and military populations that address accidental, intentional and naturally occurring public health threats.
 The firm’s products include ACAM2000, BioThrax, Raxibacuma, Vaxchora, and VIGIV.